Shalika germs for tamely ramified elements in $GL_n$: Introduction

-We make the case that the master symmetric function is a completely natural object and arises as a vector in the Fock space representation of the elliptic Hall algebra.
-By the results of \cite{BNP,SVCommuting} the elliptic Hall algebra is the decategorification of a form of induction-restriction functors for a coherent realization affine character sheaves, and one expects this to be mirrored on the constructible side of Langlands duality.
-Indeed, in an appropriate sense each $\gamma$ gives rise to $G(F)$-equivariant constructible sheaf on $\fg(F)$ by taking the extension by zero of the constant sheaf on the conjugacy class and one may view our induction as some shadow of yet-to-be-defined induction-restriction functors for affine character sheaves of this sort.
-While we only work with the elements $\gamma$ themselves it would be compelling to make the induction more precise on the level of affine character sheaves.
+We make the case that the master symmetric function (in its ''degenerate" and ''deformed" incarnations) is a completely natural object and arises as a vector in the Fock space representation of the elliptic Hall algebra.
+By the results of \cite{BNP,SVCommuting} the elliptic Hall algebra is the decategorification of a form of induction-restriction functors for a coherent realization of affine character sheaves, and one expects this to be reflected on the constructible side of Langlands duality.
+Indeed, in an appropriate sense each $\gamma$ gives rise to $G(F)$-equivariant constructible sheaf on $\fg(F)$ by taking the extension by zero of the constant sheaf on the conjugacy class and one may view our induction as some shadow of yet-to-be-defined induction-restriction functors for affine character sheaves of this sort (meaning that we impose no singular support condition).
+While we only work with the elements $\gamma$ themselves, it would be compelling to make the induction more precise on the level of affine character sheaves.

-On the decategorified level, we also lack an understanding of our computations directly in terms of the cocenters of affine Hecke algebras of $GL_n$, but this is likely possible with current technology.
-The appearance of the Fock space representation on the harmonic analysis side seems to stem from the natural ''cyclotomic" quotient map from the affine Hecke algebra down to the finite one in type A. Note that these maps respect parabolic induction.
+On the decategorified level, the appearance of the Fock space representation on the harmonic analysis side seems to stem from the natural ''cyclotomic" quotient map from the affine Hecke algebra down to the finite one in type A. Note that these maps respect parabolic induction.
 This is exactly the same phenomenon as in the skein-theoretic version \cite{MS}.